ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 {{fig-example-AS-to-C-token-upload}} shows an example, with first an access token request from C to the AS and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

 The access token request specifies the "token_upload" parameter with value 0.
-That is, C indicates that it requires neither the access token nor the corresponding token hash from the AS, in case the AS successfully uploads the access token to the RS.
+That is, C indicates that it requires neither the access token nor the corresponding token hash from the AS, in the case that the AS successfully uploads the access token to the RS.

 The access token response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.